juniorguru/junior.guru/README.md

 1. Go to CircleCI project settings, page Environment Variables
 1. Add `GOOGLE_SERVICE_ACCOUNT` variable and paste the JSON from your clipboard as a value

+The service account's email address needs to be manually invited wherever it should have access.
+If it should be able to access Google Analytics, go there and invite it as if it was a user.

 ## Git hooks

 - [isort](https://github.com/timothycrosley/isort/#git-hook)